top of page

 CURRENT FOCUS

-The lectionary readings for Advent
+The lectionary readings for Epiphany

 Ava_edited.jpg